ArgentStonecutter/keyboards/yunzii/b75Pro/README.md

 Source code provided by Yunzii via MEGA.

-I have extracted the actual keyboard code from the copy of the QMK distro they provided, it is untestes and the firle tree is somewhat non-conventional.
+I have extracted the actual keyboard code from the copy of the QMK distro they provided, it is untested and the file tree is somewhat non-conventional.
 The "Smart80" matches the known characteristics of the B75 Pro as far as I can tell.

 Source: